abstract-enough/bss-paper/README.md

 matrix factorization (see thesis)

 because multipath noise may vary slowly over time, this noise will not be handled by large number of time samples and presents the hardest problem for our method
+(this can also be overcome by increasing the receiver array size)

 experiment design